maxplomer/volt-tutorial/README.md

     $ scp -i my-key-pair.pem -r volt-tutorial-aws ubuntu@ec2-12-345-67-890.compute-1.amazonaws.com:/home/ubuntu

+NOTE: If redeploying, before running this scp command, ssh to server and delete the -aws folder

+    $ rm -rf volt-tutorial-aws

-ssh back to server, run volt server with desired port no hangouts
+ssh back to server, install gems, run volt server with desired port no hangouts

     $ cd volt-tutorial-aws
+    $ bundle install
     $ nohup bundle exec volt server -p 1234 &

 You can set the environment variable for the cloud database with following command, or install mongo to the server in next section